Barnoldswick railway station: Post-closure

 The station was subsequently demolished, a supermarket and car park being built on the site.
 The coal yard is now landscaped and a new road built across it.
 The goods yard wall is still standing and is the car park boundary.
 The platform retaining wall can be seen down the side of the supermarket.
 Above this wall the former Station Master's house built by the LMS is still occupied.
 The town War Memorial was moved down from Letcliffe Park and onto the area of the platform gates.

 Other proposals

 Several other railways were proposed which would have included a rail link to Barnoldswick.

 Barnoldswick and Gisburn Light Railway

-In May 1904, taking advantage of the 1896 Light Railways Act, the Barnoldswick and Gisburn Light Railway Company was formed.
+In May 1904, taking advantage of the Light Railways Act 1896 (59 & 60 Vict. c.
+48), the Barnoldswick and Gisburn Light Railway Company was formed.
 This company attempted to obtain powers to build a 3¾ mile single track line from Barnoldswick to connect with the Lancashire and Yorkshire Railways Chatburn to Hellifield line just north of Gisburn.
 Due to the L&YR refusing to allow a junction near Gisburn the scheme was abandoned.
 A similar scheme put forward in 1913, but without a connection to the L&YR, failed due to the First World War.